analyticascent/data-syllabus/README.md

 Most of these take *four hours or less* to do according to the descriptions.
 I might try to do them all in one week. **The first two are excellent overviews of using Python in a data science context, absolutely make use of them.**

+**Update:** Datacamp takes a freemium approach to their site, but it may not hurt to at least get a [one-month membership](https://www.datacamp.com/pricing) to use intensively prior to any data science immersive.
+I feel like you'll get the most out of the site if you already have some python experience under your belt from Codecademy or some other form of interactive practice.

 &nbsp;

 #### C. Code Wars Challenges:

-Based on the advice of a Galvanize student turned instructor, I should aim to surpass several levels of [python challenges on this site](https://www.codewars.com).
-I don't pretend to know how necessary that will be, but it wouldn't hurt to try to reach that level of proficiency.
+Based on the advice of a Galvanize student turned instructor, I should aim to surpass several levels of [python challenges on this site](https://www.codewars.com) to reach "level 6 kata" rank or better.
+I don't pretend to know how necessary that will be, but it wouldn't hurt to maintain that level of proficiency.

 &nbsp;